Hydrogen embrittlement: Vanadium, nickel, and titanium

-Alloys of vanadium, nickel, and titanium have a high hydrogen solubility, and can therefore absorb significant amounts of hydrogen.
-This can lead to hydride formation, resulting in irregular volume expansion and reduced ductility (because metallic hydrides are fragile ceramic materials).
-This is a particular issue when looking for non-palladium-based alloys for use in hydrogen separation membranes.
+Alloys of vanadium, nickel, and titanium have high hydrogen solubility and can therefore absorb significant amounts of hydrogen.
+This can lead to hydride formation, resulting in irregular volume expansion and reduced ductility.
+This is a particular issue in the development of non-palladium-based alloys for hydrogen separation membranes.

+Zirconium alloys

+Hydrogen embrittlement in alloys of zirconium presents the risk of material degradation in nuclear reactor fuel rod cladding and structural components.
+Hydrogen absorbed into the alloy (introduced by corrosion, impurities, or radiolytic decomposition) forms brittle zirconium hydride (ZrH2) platelets, which induce high tensile stresses at the platelet edges that lead to crack propagation when under thermomechanical stress.
+Recent imaging studies reveal potential mitigating mechanisms such as reducing radial hydride connectivity through hydride reorientation treatments.

 Fatigue

-While most failures in practice have been through fast failure, there is experimental evidence that hydrogen also affects the fatigue properties of steels.
-This is entirely expected given the nature of the embrittlement mechanisms proposed for fast fracture.
-In general hydrogen embrittlement has a strong effect on high-stress, low-cycle fatigue and very little effect on high-cycle fatigue.
+While many failures in practice involve delayed or fast fracture, there is experimental evidence that hydrogen also affects the fatigue properties of steels.
+In general, hydrogen embrittlement has a strong effect on high-stress, low-cycle fatigue, and a much smaller effect on high-cycle fatigue.

 Environmental embrittlement

-Hydrogen embrittlement is a volume effect: it affects the volume of the material.
-Environmental embrittlement is a surface effect where molecules from the atmosphere surrounding the material under test are adsorbed onto the fresh crack surface.
-This is most clearly seen from fatigue measurements where the measured crack growth rates can be an order of magnitude higher in hydrogen than in air.
-That this effect is due to adsorption, which saturates when the crack surface is completely covered, is understood from the weak dependence of the effect on the pressure of hydrogen.

-Environmental embrittlement is also observed to reduce fracture toughness in fast fracture tests, but the severity is much reduced compared with the same effect in fatigue.
+Hydrogen embrittlement is a volume effect: it affects the bulk of the material.
+Environmental embrittlement is a surface effect where molecules from the surrounding atmosphere are adsorbed onto the newly created crack surface.
+This is especially evident in fatigue measurements, where crack growth rates can be an order of magnitude higher in hydrogen than in air.
+Environmental embrittlement is also observed to reduce fracture toughness in fast-fracture tests, although its severity is usually less than that of bulk hydrogen embrittlement.

 Hydrogen embrittlement occurs when a previously embrittled material has low fracture toughness regardless of the atmosphere in which it is tested.
 Environmental embrittlement occurs when the low fracture toughness is only observed in that atmosphere.